Our People

 Shane Shambhu

-Yuva Gati Artistic Associate, Bharatanatyam
+Yuva Gati Artistic Associate

 Shane Shambhu

-Yuva Gati Artistic Associate, Bharatanatyam
+Yuva Gati Artistic Associate

 Actor, Director and Choreographer, Shane Shambhu is an award-winning artist and the Creative Director of ALTERED SKIN.
 Shane is a Complicite Associate and an Associate Lecturer at East 15 Acting School.
 Shane has an extensive performance career spanning different artistic genre’s and includes work with: Short Films Letters From Afar (Omni-kizzy Productions) and Boat (Just So Films), Complicite’s award-winning A Disappearing Number (National Theatre Live and BBC Radio 3), Icon Theatre’s award-winning Release, Theatre Ad Infinitum, Shobana Jeyasingh Dance Company, Royal Opera House, inDance (Canada), Nina Rajarani’s Quick!
 (Place Prize Winner 2006), New Art Club and Menagerie Theatre to name just a few.